Skip to content

 }

-3. Export AccessKeyId, SecretAccessKey, and SessionToken into the environmental variables:
+3. From the response, export AccessKeyId, SecretAccessKey, and SessionToken to create environmental variables:

 export AWS_ACCESS_KEY_ID=ASIAZRG8BQ4K2EBXGR42